 A degree is offered in the field of Computer and Information Sciences - Web Development.
-For major requirements, see page 69.
+For major requirements, see page 78.

 A Certificate of Achievement is offered in the field of Computer Information Sciences - Web Development.
-For requirements, see page 99.
+For requirements, see page 111

-Short-term departmental certificates are available in Computer and Information Sciences and Geographic Information Systems.
-For requirements, see page 110.
+Employable skills certificates are available in Computer and Information Sciences and Geographic Information Systems.
+For requirements, see page 122.